Safely Enjoy Summer 2020 in Downtown Knoxville

 There are 50+ places to shop within downtown’s .67 square miles, so that means there are probably many unique, local places you haven’t explored – or even heard of – yet!

-Willow Creek Gallery, located in the warehouse district of the Old City, is 20,000 square feet of antiques and rare finds from France and England.
-They personally hand pick each piece, so everything comes with a story!
-Next, make your way to Earth to Old City in Market Square, whose motto is “Seek the Unique.”
+Make your way to Earth to Old City in Market Square, whose motto is “Seek the Unique.”
 You never know what wonderful, local treasures you’ll find in this 20-year old gift shop.
 Speaking of gifts, Knoxville Soap Candle & Gifts on Gay Street is another great option for made-with-love relaxing items for others, or yourself.
-Finally, Fizz in Market Square is a great stop for funky fashion and a whole lot of jewelry.

 Explore "Art in Public Places"